 - Programs that focus on animal-assisted activities that demonstrate people and animals working together for the benefit of both, and include humane education.

-- This year, 2021, we are giving priority to programs that include services to the military, veterans and their families.
+- This year, 2023, we highlight programs that include services to animals and the military, veterans, first responders and their families.

 - Nonprofit organizations will have priority but grants will not be limited to those who have attained 501(c)(3) status.